Royal Hospital School: Overview

 The Royal Hospital School has a partnership with The College of William and Mary in Virginia.

 The Royal Hospital School is a boarding and day school with weekly boarding, three-night boarding, and 'flexi' or ad hoc boarding options.

 Pupils

 As of May 2025, around 670 pupils are enrolled at the school.

 Approximately 360 students board on a full-time, weekly or 3-night basis.
-It is one of the largest boarding schools in East Anglia.

 There are around 100 international students from 28 countries.
 The school has specialist staff for international students and provides English as an Additional Language.

-Academics
+Curriculum

 The school uses the National Curriculum Key Stages 3 (Years 7–9), 4 (Years 10–11), and 5 (Years 12–13), and provides a large choice of subjects for study.